project-akri/akri/docs/end-to-end-demo.md

     If this generates an error, be sure that there are no existing video streams targeting /dev/video2 (you can query with commands like this: `ps -aux | grep gst-launch-1.0 | grep "/dev/video2"`).

 ## Set up Akri
-1. Install Akri Helm chart and enable the udev video configuration which will search for all video devices on the node, as specified by the udev rule `KERNEL=="video[0-9]*"` in the configuration.
+1. Use Helm to install Akri and create a Configuration to discover local video devices.
+Create your Configuration by setting values in your install command.
+Enable the udev Configuration which will search the Linux device filesystem as specified by a udev rule and give it a name.
+Since we want to find only video devices on the node, specify a udev rule of `KERNEL=="video[0-9]*"`.
+Also, specify the broker image you want to be deployed to discovered devices.
+In this case we will use Akri's sample frame server.
 Since the /dev/video1 and /dev/video2 devices are running on this node, the Akri Agent will discover them and create an Instance for each camera.
 Watch two broker pods spin up, one for each camera.
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri-dev \
         $AKRI_HELM_CRICTL_CONFIGURATION \
         --set useLatestContainers=true \
+        --set udev.enabled=true \
+        --set udev.name=akri-udev-video \
-        --set udevVideo.enabled=true \
+        --set udev.udevRules[0]='KERNEL==\"video[0-9]*\"' \
-        --set udevVideo.udevRules[0]='KERNEL==\"video[0-9]*\"'
+        --set udev.brokerPod.image.repository="ghcr.io/deislabs/akri/udev-video-broker:latest-dev"
     ```
     For MicroK8s
     ```sh